Quick relief

 Exercises to improve walking ability, often with assistive devices.

-To improve spinal alignment and movement patterns.
-Balance and Coordination Training: To reduce falls and improve functional mobility.
+Exercises to improve spinal alignment and movement patterns, plus balance and coordination training to reduce falls and improve functional mobility.

 Non-invasive therapy that uses electrical currents to activate muscles.